Abstracts for PresentationSubmission Deadline: January 8, 2016

 We are soliciting abstracts for podium and poster presentation.
 More specifically, we seek scientific and/or informative abstracts that reflect the focus of the conference.
-The upcoming conference will focus on replicable multidisciplinary collaborative models and approaches from the clinical, research, and community arenas that integrate all levels of providers to improve health outcomes and eliminate health disparities.
+The upcoming conference will focus on replicable interprofessional collaborative models and approaches from the clinical, research, and community arenas that integrate all levels of providers to improve health outcomes, eliminate health disparities, and achieve health equity.
 Selected abstracts will be presented during poster sessions or podium presentations during Concurrent Scientific Sessions.
 Please review the Abstract Submittal Guidelines before submitting your abstract.

 Abstracts are categorized in broad thematic areas.
 Please note that reviewers have the authority to reassign categories as necessary and score abstracts according to criteria for a Research Abstract, Policy Abstract, or Clinical Practice Abstract.